csci338/fall2024/pages/_assignments/lab03.md

 You may use Google, but you may not cut and paste any code.

 Let's write some code.
 Create a new directory called `java` and let's answer that first coding question in a file called `FindDuplicates.java`.
-In it, create a static method called `findModeNestedLoops` that takes a list of integers as an argument and returns a list of integers that have duplicates.
+In it, create a static method called `findDuplicatesNestedLoops` that takes a list of integers as an argument and returns a list of integers that have duplicates.
 Use a "nested loop" strategy to implement your method.
-Then, in your `main` function, invoke your `findModeNestedLoops` method with a few examples to confirm it's working correctly.
+Then, in your `main` function, invoke your `findDuplicatesNestedLoops` method with a few examples to confirm it's working correctly.
 Here's a sample stub of `FindDuplicates.java`:

 ```java
 import java.util.ArrayList;